coderefinery/ase-workshop-2019/ase-talk.md

 ???
 - The CLEAN properties are all different sides of the same gem.
-Focus on one and others follow along.
+Focus on one and the others follow along.
 - Cohesive code reduces side effects
 - Loosely coupled code easier to test
 - Encapsulated code is easier to extend
 - Assertive code make software more modular
-- Nonredundant code reduces maintainance issues.
+- Nonredundant code reduces maintenance issues.
 ---
 # Pair programming and Test Driven Development
 "TDD supported with pair programming is a natural fit.
 Learning TDD is made dramatically easier with a support system in place.
 Developers are more likely to revert to old, non-TDD habits without a bit of peer pressure from their teammates.
-Sittint with an experienced TDDer can be more than half the time need to ingrain the habit of TDD.
-Swapping pairs can help ensure that tests are writte first and with care.
+Sitting with an experienced TDDer can be more than half the time need to ingrain the habit of TDD.
+Swapping pairs can help ensure that tests are written first and with care.

 How to balance pair programming?
-"But a team full of siloed devlopers, with little review and no shared knowledge, will create paint that will only continue to increase over time.
+"But a team full of siloed developers, with little review and no shared knowledge, will create paint that will only continue to increase over time.
 ---
 # References
 * tmux 2 productive mouse-free development by Brian Hogan, The Pragmatic Programmers / Chapter 5 pair programming with tmux
 * Beyond Legacy Code - Nine practices to extend the life (and value of) of Your Software , by David Scott Bernstein* Test Driven Development: By Example, by Kent Beck
-* Modern C++ Programming with Test-Driven Devleopment
+* Modern C++ Programming with Test-Driven Development, by Jeff Langr